cmshanahan/nhl-contract-predictions/README.md

 ## nhl-contract-predictions
 ### Predict NHL player contract terms (salary and length) from their in-game stats

-This project looks at predicting NHL player salary cap hits and length of contract.
+This project looks at predicting two targets, NHL player salary cap hits and length of contract.

 ### Table of Contents:
  * [Background](#Background)